sbrajesh/bp-activity-autoloader/readme.txt

 Autoload activities when a user reaches at the bottom of the page.
 It just simulates facebook like infinite activity auto loading with BuddyPress.

 = Help & Support =
-Please use BuddyDev support forums [BuddyDev](http://buddydev.com/support/forums/) for any suggestions, support request.
+Please use BuddyDev support forums [BuddyDev](https://buddydev.com/support/forums/) for any suggestion, support request.

 == Installation ==